arjunguha/compsci220-scala/website/hw/mazes/index.md

 ---
 layout: hw
-title: Mazes
+title: Graph Algorithms
 ---

 <a href="http://xkcd.com/246/">
 <img src="http://imgs.xkcd.com/comics/labyrinth_puzzle.png">
 </a>

-For this homework, we're going to be working with mazes and algorithms for finding the path through them.
-We're representing the maze as a graph, which is a list of nodes and a list of edges.
-Nodes are a type alias of Ints.
-This is a tweak that lets us use Nodes as indexes into arrays.
-Edges are just tuples that store the two nodes, the distance between, and the direction from the first node to the other.
-This lets us represent the maze as a graph with each intersection as a node with edges connecting it to the other intersections.
+For this homework, we're going to be working with graphs and algorithms for finding paths through them.
+Graphs are represented as lists of Nodes (the vertices of the graphs) and Edges (3-tuples that contain the source node, the destination node, and the distance between them).

-By representing the maze as a graph, we can use graph processing algorithms to find the path from the start of the maze to the exit.
-We'll focus on two
-algorithms: Depth-first Search and Dijkstra's Algorithm.

 **We provide overviews of the graph algorithms below.
 We strongly suggest research these algorithms on your own for additional information.** (Wikipedia